pmarquesmota/laravel-tutorial/tutorial.md

 }
 ```

-However the called view in resources/views/edit.blade.php is a form with a @csrf for security, a hidden id input tag, and a predefined value to update the
+However the called view in `resources/views/edit.blade.ph`p is a form with a `@csrf` for security, a hidden id input tag, and a predefined value to update the
 database record:

 ```html